 The old weigh-bridge is now part of a wildflower meadow, and the sand pits have become wildlife pools.
 Old quarry sites are renowned for being great for wildlife, and our is no different.
 There are all kinds of species on site, and here are just a few that catch the attention of visitors:

--Plants – we have willlow, oak, hawthorn, alder; wildflowers, include ragged robin, star of Bethlehem, germander speedwell and many others; and some brilliant mushrooms in autumn!
+-Plants: we have willow, oak, hawthorn, alder; wildflowers, including ragged robin, star of Bethlehem, germander speedwell and many others; and some brilliant mushrooms in autumn!

 We have lots of regular visitors, including fantastic volunteers.
 These include Young Rangers and summer activities for children.
 Here are some of the exciting and educational things they get up to:

 -Learning about bird calls and talking to birds